giddy11/CODSOFT/README.md

 There were 5 projects in all and I was supposed to get at least 3 of them done within the 4 weeks of internship

+**N/B: PLEASE THE CODE I IMPLEMENTED DOESNT HANDLE EXCEPTIONS.
+TRY TO ENTER VALID INPUTS FOR NOW.
+HOPING TO EXTEND THE FUNCTIONALITIES AS I PROGRESS IN MY PYTHON PRACTICE**
+**WHEN I LEARN HOW TO HANDLE EXCEPTIONS AND ALSO OPTIMISE MY CODE**

 ***The projects were as follows:***